naddison36/eth-scratch3/README.md

 The Scratch Team will be publishing specifications and guidelines for extensions in the future.
 Once available, you will be able to submit extensions to the Scratch Team for consideration in the official Scratch 3.0 extensions library.
 We’ll also provide guidelines for developing and distributing "experimental" extensions, which can be used to create projects on individual computers, but not shared in the Scratch online community.

 ## Hacking Scratch 3.0 Extensions
 Although Scratch extension specifications have not been released, a few people in the community have worked out how to hack together a Scratch 3.0 extension.
-Most of the work in this repository is based off the blog post [How to Develop Your Own Block for Scratch 3.0](https://medium.com/@hiroyuki.osaki/how-to-develop-your-own-block-for-scratch-3-0-1b5892026421).
+Most of the work in this repository is based on the blog post [How to Develop Your Own Block for Scratch 3.0](https://medium.com/@hiroyuki.osaki/how-to-develop-your-own-block-for-scratch-3-0-1b5892026421).

 An example Scratch game [Scratch Wars](https://scratch.mit.edu/projects/95284179/).